Ligovo

 A settlement of east Slavs existed on the site of modern Ligovo from the 8th-9th centuries.
 Since then, Ligovo has been a court manor, an exemplary farm, a town, and a battleground during World War II.
-Currently, it is a suburb of Saint Petersburg, mostly composed of 1960s buildings.
+It is a suburb of Saint Petersburg, mainly composed of 1960s buildings.
 It is part of Uritsk Municipal Okrug, Krasnoselsky District.

 History

-Liiha is the name of the Izhorian village which was mentioned for the first time in the records named Vodskaya pyatina in 1500.
+Liiha is the name of the Izhorian village, which was mentioned for the first time in the records named Vodskaya pyatina in 1500.